alibaba/spring-context-support/README.md

-# An internal extras project for spring-context in Alibaba
+# An internal support project for spring-context in Alibaba

 =====================